lovizotto/refflex/README.md

 We welcome contributions to Reflex!
 If you're interested in helping improve the library, please feel free to submit pull requests or open issues on our GitHub repository.

+## ✍️ Author

+This project was created by [Renato Lovizotto](https://github.com/renatolovizotto).
+Please give proper credit if you fork, extend, or reference this work.

 ## License

 MIT

+🙏 Reflex is licensed under MIT to support openness and learning.
+> Please respect the spirit of the project: don't rebrand or commercialize it without attribution or meaningful changes.

 ## ☕ Support Reflex